Schedule

 You know your type catalogs, but do you know lookup tables?
 They are so powerful, that you shouldn’t ignore their potential in your content library.
 Join us as we learn the ins and outs of Lookup Tables for use in all discipline content libraries.

-Innovative BIM Workflows For Structural Design: A look at Austin State HospitalTony Perez, Salas O'BrienDesign, ConstructionBILTCoding and Customisation, Data Management, StructureAutodeskSynopsis:
+Innovative BIM Workflows For Structural Design: A look at Austin State HospitalTony Perez, Salas O'BrienDynamo Master Class While Playing MonopolyDesign, ConstructionBILTCoding and Customisation, Data Management, StructureAutodeskSynopsis:

 On large scale building projects, the role of BIM coordinator and model manager is critical to the success of the project and can improve overall collaboration and efficiency.
 In this presentation, we will discuss innovative BIM workflows for structural design, including the use of advanced software and collaboration tools to streamline the design process and improve accuracy.
 We will also highlight recent case studies and best practices in the industry.

-Sean Fruin, IMEG Corp Michael Kilkelly, IMEG Corp Carl Storms, BIM TrackPre-Design, Design, Construction, Operations and MaintenanceBILTCoding and Customisation, Computational Design, Data ManagementAutodeskSynopsis:
+Sean Fruin, IMEG Corp Michael Kilkelly, IMEG Corp Carl Storms, NewformaManaging Multiple Submittal Packages – How to Develop Flexible StrategiesPre-Design, Operations and Maintenance, Design, ConstructionBILTCoding and Customisation, Computational Design, Data ManagementAutodeskSynopsis:

 Join a group of Dynamo experts to build and play Monopoly in Revit.
 The class is packed with a